 First off, there is the faction issue.
 He is so powerful that there is little room for much else and we weren’t initially sure that would work.
 Luckily, it’s fine.
 He doesn’t need a separate vrilmeister, and only has a few guards, so balance can be maintained.
 The faction revolves entirely around Projekt X, and not needing to dilute this feeling by adding more units for balance means that it’s full of character.
-In the game this is a nice change from fighting lots of smaller things, and forces players to adapt to a new challenge.
+In the game, this is a nice change from fighting lots of smaller things and forces players to adapt to a new challenge.

 The second issue is simply fitting it on the board.
 It is so big that it can’t squeeze down every corridor, so very careful planning has to be done in order to ensure that it has enough tactical options during play.
 This is far from being all bad though – it actually gives you really interesting games where one side can only access part of the board.
 The Heroes get to hide in certain parts of the map, at least hide from Projekt X. That gives quite different gameplay, and that’s a good thing.

-Obviously Projekt X has to be both harder to kill and more shooty than pretty much anything else in the game.
-Definitely it has to be more dangerous than the other Nazi units, and also more than any single Hero.
+Obviously, Projekt X has to be both harder to kill and more shooty than pretty much anything else in the game.
+Definitely, it has to be more dangerous than the other Nazi units, and also more than any single Hero.

-Offensive output is relatively simple to organise and fits right into how the game works normally.
+Offensive output is relatively simple to organize and fits right into how the game works normally.
 The challenge is how to represent toughness.
 We’ve tried a couple of different ways so far, and are in the process of testing and streamlining now.
 The key idea is that you can’t just kill it with a single shot.
 Instead, it’s treated as a collection of subsystems, each of which has to be attacked and “killed” individually.
 Thus you can blow an arm off it, and this will take away some of its weapons, but it won’t stop it.
 Only when you destroy enough critical parts will you be able to claim victory over this metal giant.